khrome/mangrove/README.md

 - Client Library
 - Sets Fully Live (.and/.or/.not/.xor directly manipulate, switch to filters)
 - Optional Domain wrappers in object
 - Set based event subscription
+- inheritance across nodes (streaming between nodes/clusters)
+     - intelligent query fragmentation for repeated use filters
+     	- fingerprints queryFn, loosely attaches those to nodes
+ 			- memory problem
+ 				- push more filters up from the leaves
+ 				- shard within a cluster
+			- throughput problem
+				- push more filters down from the root
+				- shard clusters
+- sharding collections (clustering - PAXOS)

+*Core Finished*

+---

 - Authentication
-- sharding collections via PAXOS (distributed processing and storage)
 - Transactions
 - Ordering and Grouping